parkerproject/Placeful--landing/README.md

-Dealsbox-landing
+Placeful discovery platform
 ==================
-The Landing page for Dealsbox mobile app
+The Landing page for Placeful mobile app